-While Kim K definitely paved the way for contouring and had us trying to contour our face into oblivion, the not-so-new to Celebville trend to try is strobing.
+Contouring was cool and all, but hear us out.
+While Kim K definitely paved the way for contouring and had us trying to contour our face into oblivion, the not-so-new to celebville trend-to-try is strobing.
 It seems it’s out with the old and in with the effortless glow.

 So what’s the difference between the two?

-Contouring is defined as the art of skillfully sculpting bone structure and creating a more refined, defined look – A.K.A drawing an entirely new face – using make-up a shade closer to your skin colour, and contrasting with a shade darker.
+Contouring is defined as the art of skillfully sculpting bone structure and creating a more refined, defined look – A.K.A drawing an entirely new face.
+Beauties create the look using make-up that’s a shade closer to your skin colour, contrasted by a shade that’s slightly darker.

 Strobing involves a more effortless approach to highlighting our features and will save you at least 20 minutes.
 Score?
 This technique emphasises the high points on your face that light catches, and aims to give you a more dewy, radiant look.